 - Try Chickpea Triangles with salsa instead of mushroom gravy.

 - I tried adding oatmeal and egg to this mix, but the texture turned crumbly.
 I also tried brushing the shaped triangles with butter before baking, but couldn't taste the difference.
 The garlic, onions, soy sauce, and tahini add plenty of "meaty" umami flavor.
 Voilá, easy and thrifty is best again!

-- Why less corn oil than butter?
-The butter adds more flavor, so the extra calories and expense are worth it.
+- Why less corn oil than buttery spread?
+The spread adds more flavor, so the extra calories and expense are worth it.
 I use Earth Balance Olive Oil Buttery Spread, which is triggers my old butter-loving sensations and is soy free.
 Corn oil doesn't taste as rich, so you might as well use less.